Winter weather related closures - Picayune Item

 County Administrator Adrain Lumpkin said the county did not want to take any risks with icy roads.

-The city of Poplarville’s Board of Aldermen was scheduled to hold a virtual meeting at 4 p.m.
-Monday to discuss declaring a local emergency due to the weather conditions.
-This story will be updated with the outcome of that meeting.
+In Poplarville, Waste Management is still running garbage pickup as normal, said Mayor Rossie Creel.

+Picayune’s City Hall will also be closed Tuesday, according to City Manager Jim Luke.

 In Picayune, Coastal Environmental Services has suspended household waste and yard debris collection services on Monday and Tuesday, according to the Picayune City Hall social media.
 Waste services are set to resume Wednesday.
+Monday’s missed pickups will be made up, along with the normal Wednesday recycle collection.

 Picayune announces Teachers of the Year